 The Economics Department provides instruction in the Principles of Economics and survey courses, covering both macroeconomics and microeconomics.
 Economics is a “way of thinking” rather than a set of facts.
 Therefore, the focus of the program is to develop students’ ability to utilize the discipline’s unique set of analytic tools in order to be better decision-makers.
 Successful economics students will have the skills to make more informed decisions about public and personal issues.

-Economics 101 and 102 are part of the Business Degree
+Economics 101 and 102 are part of the Economics Degree

 Economics 101, 102 and 106 are part of the General Studies: Emphasis in Social Sciences Degree